 Android-x86 recently releases the stable Marshmallow 6.0 R2 update for all PC and laptops including Linux.
 They claim that this is a most stable release and most of the bugs, which were there in the earlier versions, have been removed.
 The update is available for both x86 or 32-bit and 64-bit laptops and PC’s.
 With this update, Android-x86.org also released the Linux .rpm installation package along with ISO version, specially for Linux users.

-How does .rpm package differs from traditional ISO?
+How does .rpm package differ from traditional ISO?

 How to Download and Install Android Marshmallow 6.0 R2 Update on a Computer or Laptop